-Standard features in the 2015 Mini Coupe include automatic climate control, automatic windshield wipers and a six-speaker stereo with Bluetooth connectivity and HD Radio.
-Available features include rear parking sensors, satellite radio, a Harman Kardon stereo system, navigation and the Mini Connected infotainment system, which includes a 6.5-inch color display and smartphone integration.
+Standard features in the 2015 Mini Coupe include automatic climate control, automatic windshield wipers and a six-speaker audio system with an auxiliary audio input, Bluetooth and HD Radio.
+Available features include rear parking sensors, satellite radio, a Harman Kardon audio system, navigation and the Mini Connected infotainment system, which includes a 6.5-inch color display, voice recognition and smartphone app integration.

 - "The cartoonish speedometer stays at its center stage position atop the dash; so, too, does the tachometer behind the comfortable steering wheel.
 But Mini's somewhat tricky multimedia interface remains." -- Motor Trend (2012)